lukehuang/finnmath/README.md

 * the developers of Checkstyle
 * the developers of SpotBugs
 * the developers of PMD
-* the developers of JaCoCo and EclEmma
+* the developers of JaCoCo
 * GitHub for GitHub
 * Travis CI for Travis CI
 * Codecov for Codecov
 * Stack Exchange for Stack Overflow
 * Shields.io for Shields.io
-* Judd Vinet and Aaron Griffin for Arch Linux